MarkTension/portfolio_react_spruce/static/media/MaxMSP learnings.443b74e518389be12129.md

 ### Conclusion
 These points helped me in my building endeavors.
 Hope they can help you as well.
 May the internet get saturated with many cool Max For Live devices, (that are slightly easier to maintain or improve).
-Please share other ideas that have helped you that I didn't mention.
+Please add other ideas that have helped you to this list.
 I still feel like a big amateur and can use all the help I can get.

 Reach me at tensen[dot]park[at]gmail.com, or wherever.

-Also visit [my gumroad]("https://tensenpark.gumroad.com/") if you want some cool (and free) devices like my chaos/order firefly synchronization sequencer device, or MIDI evolution to generate long evolutionary sequences of MIDI notes.
-And more to come.
+Also visit [my gumroad]("https://tensenpark.gumroad.com/") for my m4l devices like chaos/order firefly synchronization sequencer device, or MIDI evolution to generate long evolutionary sequences of MIDI notes